-Session Descriptions Social Studies Standards Other Standards (Please specify) Common Core ELA Session Three: Savings Students analyze the role that saving plays in their personal finances.
+Session Descriptions Social Studies Standards (Economics and Financial Literacy) Financial Literacy Standards Common Core ELA Students analyze the role that saving plays in their personal finances.
 They explore how having a healthy savings plan is necessary in all phases of life but is especially critical for big-ticket items and emergencies.
 Students learn how to apply communication strategies when discussing financial issues.
 Students will: Recognize reasons for saving.
 Explain how saving can help you earn interest instead of paying interest.
 Use strategies to achieve a saving goal.
 Recognize unhealthy relationship behaviors related to saving.
-Personal Finance 4.1 Explain how saving contributes to financial security.
+3. People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+13. Financial decision-making involves considering alternatives by examining costs and benefits.
+14. A personal financial plan includes financial goals and a budget, including spending on goods and services, savings and investments, insurance and philanthropy.
+16. Saving and investing help to build wealth.
+17. Savings can serve as a buffer against economic hardship.
+18. Different costs and benefits are associated with saving and investing alternatives.
+7. Financial institutions offer a variety of products and services to address financial responsibility.
 Grades 9-12 9-12 RI.4 9-12.RI.6 9-12.W.3-4 9-12.SL.1-2 9-12 SL.4 9-12.L.1-4 Session Four: Credit and Debt Students analyze the importance of credit and the outcomes of wise and poor use of credit.
 They examine the potential consequences of sharing credit or cosigning for loans.
 Students will: Differentiate between credit and debt.
 Recognize the factors that affect an individual's credit score and credit history.
 Recognize the consequences of a low credit score.
 Recognize the impact of sharing credit cards or cosigning for loans.
-Personal Finance3.1 Differentiate the sources, costs and benefits of using consumer credit.3.2 Explain the positive and negative consequences of using credit.
-Grades 9-12 9-12.RI.1 9-12 RI.4 9-12.RI.6 9-12.SL.1-3 9-12 L 1 9-12.L.3-4 Session Five: Consumer Protection Students explore consumer protection basics, including how to avoid scams, manage their money, use credit and loans carefully, and protect their personal information.
-They learn some of the risks associated with sharing finances with others.
-Students will: List ways to protect online information.
-Recognize how a credit report can help identify suspicious activity related to your finances.
-Recognize risks involved with sharing finances.
-Personal Finance 5.2 Determine how consumer protection laws protect consumers.
-Grades 9-12 9-12.RI.1 9-12 RI.4 9-12.RI.6 9-12.W.4 9-12.SL.1 9-12.SL.3-4 9-12 L 1-4
+15. Different payment methods have advantages and disadvantages.
+20. There are costs and benefits associated with various sources of credit available from different types of financial institutions.
+21. Credit and debt can be managed to maintain credit worthiness.
+21. Effectively balancing credit and debt helps one achieve some short and long-term goals.
+Grades 9-12 9-12.RI.1 9-12 RI.4 9-12.RI.6 9-12.SL.1-3 9-12 L 1 9-12.L.3-4